 In such a company structure, the holding company is a separate legal entity from the operating company, so it will not be held personally responsible for any of its decisions or obligations.

-This creates a separation between the numerous businesses in the firm, which helps to safeguard each one's personal assets against being wiped out by a single liability claim.
+This creates a separation between the firm's numerous businesses, which helps safeguard each one's assets against being wiped out by a single liability claim.

 3. On-Going Business